rheachainani/AML-Subtype-Classification-using-Single-Blood-Cell-Images/README.md

 ---
 ## Results

-- The CNN achieved 94% accuracy on unseen data, indicating robust performance.
+- The CNNs achieved 71-94% accuracy on unseen data, indicating robust performance.
-- Performance metrics across AML subtypes and control groups demonstrate high precision, recall, and F1-scores.
+- Performance metrics across AML subtypes and control groups demonstrate decent precision, recall, and F1-scores, with scope of improvement.
 - Correlations of the single blood cell types with the presence/absence of AML suggest that basophils may indicate control, while lymphocytes and monocytes correlate with AML subtypes.

 ---